 - A Causeway Coastal Route road trip is a great way to see the area if you have a few days.
 It is a beautiful driving route that starts in Belfast and heads all the way around the Northern Ireland north coast to Londonderry / Derry (official name is Londonderry but many refer to it as Derry), with multiple attractions on the way.
 Attractions include coastal villages, beautiful glens, natural wonders (like the Giant’s Causeway), historical homes, beaches, and whiskey distilleries.

-- Belfast – Although Belfast has in recent times had a lot of “Troubles” and political unrest, the city is moving forward and becoming a more vibrant and tourist friendly city.
+- Belfast – Although Belfast has in recent times had a lot of “Troubles” and political unrest, the city is moving forward and has become a vibrant and tourist friendly city.
 The city’s best known attraction is the Titanic Museum.
 But the city has a lot of attractions, museums, gardens, and pubs to explore!
 Check out our guide to things to do in Belfast and our suggested 2 day Belfast itinerary to help you plan your time.

 Money Savings Tip for those exploring further afield in the UK and Ireland:

 If you’re visiting the UK and planning on visiting several historical or cultural attractions, you might save money with a National Trust Touring Pass which allows for free entry to 300+ properties and attractions in the UK within a certain time period.
 Members (like us) get free access at all sites.
 In Northern Ireland these include the Giant’s Causeway and Carrick-a-Rede bridge.

 So that is our guide to visiting the Dark Hedges in Northern Ireland!
 Have you been to the Dark Hedges?
 If so, what was the experience like for you?
 If you haven’t visited, would this make your itinerary?
 As always, feel free to ask us any questions you may have about the Dark Hedges or things to do in Northern Ireland or elsewhere in the UK or Ireland.